Fabricio872/RegisterCommandBundle/README.md

 > note: "userIdentifier" is not required and has to be set to only one field and value from that field will be used as success message to identify who was registered

 To field to be populated automatically with some default value you can use one of these inputs:
-"valueString", "valuePassword", "valueArray", "valueInt", "valueFloat"
+"valueString", "valuePassword", "valueArray", "valueInt", "valueFloat", "valueDateTime"

 > note: "valuePassword" is same as "valueString" but encrypted